Evidence for 3XMM J185246.6+003317 as a massive magnetar with a low magnetic field: Model description and parameter estimation

 with the parameters separated into two categories: the {\it fixed} and the {\it secular} parameters.
 The fixed parameters are presented in the first row and do not change for the epochs investigated (NS mass $M$ and radius $R$, its magnetic field $B$, position of the hot spots $\theta_i$ and $\phi_i$ $(i=1,2,3)$ and, for reference, $\phi_1\equiv 0$).
 The secular parameters may have different values for each epoch (sizes and temperatures of hot spots, $\theta_{ci}$ and $T_i$).
 Table \ref{table_prior} summarizes their definitions and prior range distributions.
 The posterior probability distribution function is

 with

-where $F^{obs}$, $F^{th}$ and $\Sigma^{-1}$ are the observational flux as explained in Appendix \ref{ap:A}, the total theoretical flux produced by the spots, and the square N-by-N covariance matrix associated with the observed flux, respectively.
+where $F^{obs}$ represents the observed flux as detailed in \ref{ap:A}, $F^{th}$ denotes the total theoretical flux generated by the hot spots, and $\Sigma^{-1}$ is defined as the inverse of the square N-by-N covariance matrix, which is associated with the variability of the observed flux.
 The goal of any MCMC approach is to draw $N$ samples $\bar{\theta}_i$ from the general posterior probability density

 where $p(\bar{\theta},\alpha)$ and $p({\cal D}\mid\bar{\theta},\alpha)$ are the prior distribution and the likelihood function, respectively.
 Here, ${\cal D}$ and $\alpha$ are the set of observations and possible nuisance parameters and $Z$ is the normalization factor.